lavenderYuu/Emotionary/README.md

     - Dark mode

 ## Milestone 4
 For Milestone 4, we completed our standard requirements as well as some stretch requirements.
-We also continued to perform testing, file issues, and fix bugs (see [GitHub Issues](https://github.students.cs.ubc.ca/CPSC455-2025S/team15/issues?q=is%3Aissue+is%3Aclosed)).
+We continued to perform testing, file issues, and fix bugs.
+In addition to our [XSS Security Assessment](#xss-security-assessment) on the frontend, we also considered how to mitigate NoSQL injection attacks on the backend.
+We used Mongoose to define strict schemas for our data which provides built-in protection through query casting and type enforcement.
+This helps prevent attackers from injecting query operators like `$ne` into API inputs.
 - 🔒 Encryption - User entries are encrypted using Web Crypto API
     - Encrypted on client-side so backend server never sees unencrypted data
 - 🔑 Password and passkey requirements for enhanced security